bakame-php/stackwatch/docs/1.0/profiler.md

 ## Identifier

-Every <code>Profiler</code> instance has a unique identifier accessible via the `identifier` method.
+Every `Profiler` instance has a unique identifier accessible via the `identifier` method.

 ```php
 use Bakame\Stackwatch\Profiler;